nextstrain/seasonal-flu/nextclade/dataset_config/vic/na/CY073894/README.md

  * Sequence QC
  * Phylogenetic placement

+## Clades of seasonal influenza viruses

+The WHO Collaborating centers **do not** define "clades" for the neuraminidase segment.

+This dataset focuses on "subclades" that in analogy to the HA segment are defined to break down diversity at high resolution and allow following the spread of different viral groups.
+These follow a Pango-like nomenclature consisting of a letter followed by a numbers separated by periods as in `A.2.3`.
+The leading letter is an alias of a previous name.

 ## What is Nextclade dataset

 Read more about Nextclade datasets in Nextclade documentation: https://docs.nextstrain.org/projects/nextclade/en/stable/user/datasets.html